Ficool

 Chapter 63 - 63.
 The Village Moves On

 Smoke still clung to the air from the funeral pyres up the hill.
 The repaired gate stood raw and pale where new wood met old stone.
-A few houses leaned at angles they had never leaned before, like tired men resting on bad knees.
+A few houses leaned at angles they had never leaned before, propped up with whatever beams people could find.

 By midmorning, the whole place was moving.
 Builders shouted for lumber.
 Children ran water and messages.
 Old men straightened bent nails on whatever flat rock was nearby.
 Hunters hauled the last of the monster carcasses to Cecil and Grom, who were already elbow deep in turning horror into meat and trade goods.